iliketoprogram14/ILikeToProgram/_posts/2013-04-11-the-sad-state-of-shuttles-at-harvard.md

 I plan on releasing my JSON "database" (if you will) of the shuttle schedule before I graduate, so that others can make use of it for their own apps for other platforms.
 It's technically usable right now, but I want to spend a lot more time cleaning up the parser and the scraper.

-Anyway, I hope you find my app useful, and if you have any feedback about anything or have any questions, please <a href="about.php">contact me</a>.
+Anyway, I hope you find my app useful, and if you have any feedback about anything or have any questions, please <a href="/about.html">contact me</a>.